Google sees Gmail as key to its collaboration plans

 At Cloud Next, a number of new Chat features were announced.
 They include:

 - Guest access for both Rooms and direct messages.
-Google noted that Rooms allowing external users to participate will be clearly marked.
+Google noted that Rooms allowing external users to participate will be clearly marked

 - Further integrations between Chat and G Suite apps.
-This includes the ability to move from a one-to-one group text discussion to a Meet video call, as well as similar capabilities for phone calls with Google Voice.
+This includes the ability to move from a one-to-one group text discussion to a Meet video call, as well as similar capabilities for phone calls with Google Voice

-- Out-of-office notifications will automatically be displayed before a message is composed, based on information provided from Google Calendar.
+- Out-of-office notifications will automatically be displayed before a message is composed, based on information provided from Google Calendar

-- Updates to Drive file-sharing permissions from within Chat will let users quickly offer file access to colleagues when sharing documents, rather than requiring them to request access separately.
+- Updates to Drive file-sharing permissions from within Chat will let users quickly offer file access to colleagues when sharing documents, rather than requiring them to request access separately

 - The existing Electron app for Hangouts Chat will be replaced with a progress web app based on the Google Chrome PWA architecture later this year.
-This means the app will be available on Linux and CrOS, as well as Mac and Windows.
+This means the app will be available on Linux and CrOS, as well as Mac and Windows

 Given the highly competitive market, Hangouts Chat has a way to go to match rival apps, analysts said.

 “One significant missing feature is channels,” said Cannell.
-“While Hangouts Chat has Rooms, this is limited compared to how Slack and Microsoft Teams are able to organize chats.”
+“While Hangouts Chat has Rooms, this is limited compared to how Slack and Microsoft Teams are able to organise chats.

 “Microsoft Teams does a good job blending document collaboration with conversations due to Teams’ seamless integration with SharePoint and the Office apps," he said.
 "Slack’s integration with Google is impressive and arguably integrates closer with Google Docs than Hangouts Chat.”

 Also announced at Cloud Next is a new Bot Catalog that lets users browse AI bots available to users within Hangouts Chat.
-The catalog also allows G Suite administrators to promote specific apps to their organization.
+The catalog also allows G Suite administrators to promote specific apps to their organisation.

 Focusing on automation should play to Google’s traditional strengths, said Ovum’s Banting.
 “I think where Google will excel is Bot capabilities and AI,” he said.
-“Google has a large network of developers that can utilize Google’s Chat Bot service to integrate with G Suite services and data.”
+“Google has a large network of developers that can utilise Google’s Chat Bot service to integrate with G Suite services and data.”

 Ashenden said a focus on AI and automation could help move Hangouts Chat beyond chat and towards communications-driven process coordination.
 That would enable other applications and workflows to be woven into the team chat, she said.